LibreCAD/LibreCAD/ChangeLogs/RELATIVE_POINT_ETC_README.md

 The functionality is stable enough and may be a good candidate at least for night build for wide user testing.

-However, the changes in the code base are quite significant and most probably the process of comparing/reviewing changes may be challenging.
+However, the changes in the code base are, well, quite significant and most probably the process of comparing/reviewing changes may be challenging.

-It might be also practical to make a new tag for this changes.
+It might be also practical to make a new tag for this PR.